MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-overview-hslockdown.md

 ms.topic: article
 ---

-# Control access by using the Health Service Lockdown tool in Operations Manager
+# Control access by using the Health Service Lockdown Tool in Operations Manager

-This article describes how to configure the Operations Manager agent Health Service with restricted privileges.

 On computers requiring high security, for example a domain controller, you might need to deny certain identities access to rules, tasks, and monitors that might jeopardize the security of your server.
 The Health Service lockdown tool (HSLockdown.exe) enables you to use various command-line options to control and limit the identities used to run a rule, task, or monitor.

 > [!NOTE]
 > You'll be unable to start the Microsoft Monitoring Agent service if you've used the Health Service Lockdown tool to lock out the Action Account.
 To be able to restart the Microsoft Monitoring Agent service, follow the second procedure in this article to unlock the Action Account.

+This article describes how to configure the Operations Manager agent Health Service with restricted privileges.

 The following command\-line options are available: